-As a perennially popular destination attracting millions of visitors every year, most of Mallorca’s hotels are functional, seventies-era properties built to absorb the package holiday hordes.
-Away from the resorts, however, the Balearic isle has also long been a magnet for a more sophisticated traveller demanding somewhere a little more upmarket.
-From converted monasteries to restored 15th-century castles, we’ve picked ten of the very best of the island’s seriously upscale properties, where luxury comes as standard and prices can reach eye-watering.
+Mallorca, a perennially popular Spanish destination attracting millions of visitors every year, has a hotel scene largely filled with functional, 1970s-era properties built to absorb the package holiday hordes.
+Away from the resorts, however, this Balearic isle has also long been a magnet for more sophisticated travellers.
+From converted monasteries to restored 15th-century castles and luxe properties in Palma, here are our top picks of upscale accommodation on the island.

-One of the best known and certainly most luxurious hotels on the island, the Belmont La Residencia also features a superlatively picturesque setting among scented citrus and olive groves nestled in the foothills of the Tramuntana mountain range.
-Candlelit fine dining, an award-winning spa, and two gorgeous outdoor pools are just some of the hotel’s highlights, while for ultimate indulgence a deluxe villa boasts a plunge pool with views over the Mediterranean.
-Art lovers will also be wowed by the unique art collection, featuring no less than 33 original Joan Miró paintings.
+One of the best-known – and certainly most luxurious – hotels on the island, La Residencia has a picturesque setting among scented citrus and olive groves nestled in the foothills of the Tramuntana mountain range.
+Candlelit fine dining, an award-winning spa and two gorgeous outdoor pools are just some of the hotel highlights.
+For ultimate indulgence, book the deluxe villa, which has a plunge pool with views over the Mediterranean.
+Art lovers will also be wowed by the unique art collection, featuring 33 Joan Miró paintings.

-Set in the quieter side of Palma’s richly historic old town, the Hotel Sant Francesc oozes effortless style from its beautiful period-chic reception to its gorgeous rooftop terrace overlooking the eponymous church.
-Most of the original neoclassical features of this 19th-century mansion have been meticulously restored, but with a light contemporary touch that makes for achingly eye-pleasing results.
-But it’s not all aesthetics, with an outstanding fine dining restaurant, high-tech in-room amenities, and a rooftop swimming pool with poolside sushi bar that puts the icing on one very luxurious cake.
+Set in the quieter side of Palma’s historic old town, Hotel Sant Francesc oozes effortless style, from the beautiful period-chic reception to the gorgeous rooftop terrace overlooking the eponymous church.
+Most of the original neo-classical features of this 19th-century mansion have been restored, but with a light contemporary touch that makes for pleasing results.
+But it’s not all aesthetics – a fine dining restaurant, hi-tech in-room amenities and a rooftop swimming pool with poolside sushi bar puts the icing on one very luxurious cake.

-Housed in a restored 18th-century Jesuit monastery, the Son Brull Hotel and Spa expertly combines charming historic architecture with some gorgeous 21st-century design.
-The rural setting is also pretty special nestled among vineyards, lavender and lemon orchards in the foothills of the Tramontana sierra.
-A luxury teakwood spa is a highlight and, largely sourced from products grown on the surrounding farmland, the on-site dining is outstanding.
-As five-star rustic retreats go, they don’t get much better than this.
+Housed in a restored 18th-century Jesuit monastery, Son Brull combines charming historic architecture with gorgeous 21st-century design.
+The rural setting is special, nestled among vineyards, lavender and lemon orchards in the foothills of the Tramuntana sierra.
+A luxury teakwood spa is a highlight and the on-site dining, largely sourced from products grown on the surrounding farmland, is outstanding.

-The family-run Fontsanta Hotel can boast a genuinely unique selling point – a thermal spring that feeds its spa, the only one of its kind in the Balearics and rich in minerals.
-The rest of this 19th-century former country house is also pretty special, with delicious high-end dining, beautifully minimalist guest rooms, and the peace and serenity that come from a totally child-free property.
+The family-run Fontsanta Hotel has a unique selling point – a mineral-rich thermal spring that feeds its spa, the only one of its kind in the Balearics.
+The rest of this 19th-century former country house is also pretty special, with delicious high-end dining, beautifully minimalist guest rooms, and the peace and serenity that come with a child-free property.

-What first distinguishes the five-star Castell Son Claret is the fact it occupies a castle with roots as far back as the 15th century.
-The setting is also genuinely stunning, amongst hundreds of acres of beautiful parkland and well-tended gardens in the Tramuntana foothills.
+What first distinguishes the five-star Castell Son Claret is the fact it occupies a castle with roots dating to the 15th century.
+The setting is also stunning, among hundreds of acres of beautiful parkland and well-tended gardens in the Tramuntana foothills.
 An infinity pool provides panoramic vistas of the gorgeous surrounds, while dining has been confirmed as world-class with a Michelin star.

-Perched on a hill overlooking the picturesque valley of Puigpunyent, this former 17th-century country estate also scores high on stunning surrounds.
-A 30-metre pool lined with canopied cabanas makes the most of these scenic vistas, while palatial guest rooms feature charming period features such as exposed beams and stone arches.
-Art fans will find works by the likes of Chagall, Hockney and Andy Warhol gracing the walls.
-There’s also a choice of two restaurants serving outstanding Mallorcan-inspired dishes and wine produced from the hotel’s own vineyards – alternatively a treehouse is available for private dinner parties.
+Perched on a hill overlooking the picturesque valley of Puigpunyent, this former 17th-century country estate scores high on stunning surrounds.
+A 30m (98ft) pool lined with canopied cabanas enjoys scenic vistas, while palatial guest rooms have charming period features such as exposed beams and stone arches.
+Art fans will find works by the likes of Marc Chagall, David Hockney and Andy Warhol gracing the walls.
+There’s also two restaurants serving outstanding Mallorcan-inspired dishes and wine produced from the hotel vineyards – alternatively a treehouse is available for private dinner parties.

-At just 24 suites this boutique property fits into the small-but-perfectly-formed category of luxury hotels.
-Interiors are exquisitely tasteful, seamlessly integrating chic minimalist styling into the four-centuries-old stone finca.
-A swimming pool is surrounded by canopied Bali-beds and the restaurant is presided over by a Michelin-starred chef.
+With just 24 suites, this boutique property fits into the small-but-perfectly-formed category of luxury hotels.
+Interiors are tasteful, integrating chic minimalism into the four-centuries-old stone finca (country villa).
+A swimming pool is surrounded by canopied Bali beds and the restaurant is presided over by a chef with Michelin star heritage.
 A WhatsApp concierge is also on call around the clock to help organise anything from hiking to horse riding around the picturesque countryside surrounds.

-Built on a cliff overlooking the sweeping bay of Port Soller, the views from this Mallorcan outpost of the luxury Jumeirah chain are some of the island’s finest.
-Unlike many high-end hotels, this one is super family-friendly, with kids’ club and separate family pool.
-The likes of a clifftop hydrotherapy pool, a deluxe spa, and infinity-edge swimming pool also distinguish this seriously upscale property, with three restaurants and two bars completing the impressive package.
+Built on a cliff overlooking the bay of Port Soller, this Mallorcan outpost of the luxury Jumeirah chain has some of the finest views on the island.
+Unlike many high-end hotels, this one is family-friendly – with a kids’ club and separate family pool.
+A clifftop hydrotherapy pool, a deluxe spa and infinity-edge swimming pool also distinguish this upscale property, with three restaurants and two bars completing the impressive package.

-A landmark hotel since the fifties – when it was a famed haunt of the old-school jet set – the Hospes Maricel Mallorca still channels plenty of palatial glamour.
-The property comprises a centuries-old neo-classical mansion and swish contemporary additions, plus terrace and an infinity pool directly overlooking the sea.
-A gorgeous spa offers an indoor-outdoor pool, hammam, Jacuzzi and sauna, while most of the 51 rooms and suites offer superb sea views – some even from private plunge pools.
+A landmark hotel since the 1950s – when it was a famed jet-set haunt – Hospes Maricel still channels plenty of palatial glamour.
+The property comprises a centuries-old neo-classical mansion with swish contemporary additions, plus a terrace and an infinity pool overlooking the sea.
+A spa offers an indoor-outdoor pool, hammam, jacuzzi and sauna, while most of the 51 rooms and suites offer superb sea views – some from private plunge pools.

-Set a stone’s throw from the super-yachts of the swanky Port Portals marina, the St Regis Mardavall is well placed to attract the millionaires (and the odd billionaire) who frequent this stretch of Mallorca’s south coast.
-What it might lack in style, it makes up for in spades with facilities, offering such standout features as one of Europe’s biggest spas, boasting an indoor-outdoor pool, Egyptian brine bath, and range of traditional Chinese treatments.
-Fine dining comes in the form of a Michelin-starred restaurant while a butler service gives the service a genuinely five-star feel.
+Set a stone’s throw from the super-yachts of the swanky Port Portals marina, the St Regis Mardavall is well placed to attract the millionaires – and the odd billionaire – who frequent this stretch of Mallorca’s south coast.
+It has one of the biggest spas in Europe, boasting an indoor-outdoor pool, Egyptian brine bath, and range of traditional Chinese treatments.
+Fine dining comes in the form of a Michelin-starred restaurant while the trademark St Regis private butler service extends the five-star feel.